-Sound Synthesis and Propagation Atom Feed
+Sound Synthesis and Propagation Papers YouTube Playlist

 In recent years, there has been a renewed interest in sound rendering for interactive applications.
 Our group has been working on novel algorithms for sound synthesis, as well as geometric and numeric approaches for sound propagation.